 After a tree has been pollarded, it is essential to re-pollard at regular intervals of every 3 to 5 years.
 If neglected, trees that have been pollarded can potentially fail due to the increased volume of regrowth from a single point.

 Based in Fleet, we serve Hampshire, Surrey, Berkshire and London.
-We often operate in Camberley, Farnborough, Farnham, Ascot, Reading, and Basingstoke, but we are happy to provide our expert Tree Pollarding Services across the south-east.
+We regularly work in Camberley, Farnborough, Farnham, Ascot, Reading, and Basingstoke, but we are happy to provide our expert Tree Pruning and Crown Reduction Services across the south-east.